ACCF 2012 Expert Consensus Document on Practical Clinical Considerations in the Interpretation of Troponin Elevations

 Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, ACS and Cardiac Biomarkers, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS

-Keywords: Prognosis, Myocardial Infarction, Acute Coronary Syndrome, Myocardial Ischemia, Biological Markers, Heart Failure, Coronary Thrombosis, Electrocardiography, Coronary Artery Bypass, Troponin, Percutaneous Coronary Intervention
+Keywords: Prognosis, Myocardial Infarction, Acute Coronary Syndrome, Myocardial Ischemia, Biomarkers, Heart Failure, Coronary Thrombosis, Electrocardiography, Coronary Artery Bypass, Troponin, Percutaneous Coronary Intervention

 < Back to Listings